se-edu/se-book/cppToJava/classes/definingClasses/text.md

 * The keyword `static` is omitted.
 * Do not return anything.
 A constructor returns the created object by default.

 When you invoke `new`, Java creates the object and calls your constructor to initialize the instance variables.
-When the constructor is done, new returns a reference to the new object.
+When the constructor is done, it returns a reference to the new object.

 <box>